 You drop that in the pond and it creates a clear plop!
 And from that emanates clear ripples reaching out across the surface of your pond.

 Your ideal client is that stone in the centre of the pond, being reached by a really clear marketing message written because you know EXACTLY who they are.
-And it’s a marketing message that comes from a business that is structured to meet their needs.
+And it’s a marketing message that comes from a business that is structured to meet its needs.

 And then the ripples reach out across the pond.
 These ripples represent other clients that you will also attract from having such clear communication and structure.